Ed Lewis: a scientist with the heart of a Taoist

 In my earlier post like a tree in the wind, I described a Taoist approach to dealing with stress and adversity.
 An important part of this approach involves the Taoist concept of wu wei—translated as non-acting, or spontaneous, effortless acting—which has come up in several other previous posts, such as non-striving.
 As I’ve mentioned before, wu wei often involves following and yielding to the forces of nature, but it does not imply passivity or lack of any response.
 This is a difficult and subtle distinction that is hard to describe, but you can start to feel the meaning of wu wei more deeply by studying and practicing Tai Chi Chuan.
 In addition to taking lessons in Yang style Tai Chi Chuan (Cheng-Man Ching form), I’ve recently started to take lessons in Chen style Tai Chi Chuan, and have been reading an excellent book recommended by my Chen teacher entitled Chen: Living Taijiquan in the Classical Style by Master Jan Silberstorff.
 In the chapter “Taiji—A Philosophy,” Master Silberstorff does an excellent job of describing this subtle concept of wu wei, and how it applies to dealing with incoming forces or stresses in the context of Tai Chi Chuan, but also in many other contexts.
 Below, I quote several paragraphs from Master Silberstorff’s description of wu wei in Chen, because I can’t do justice to it by summarizing it or paraphrasing it.
 I really like this passage because it ties together many themes that I’ve tried to address separately in previous posts.
 For example, he uses this analogy of a tree, with a strong root, powerful trunk, but flexible branches that reminded me Lao Tzu analogy’s about a tree in the wind (see my post like a tree in the wind).
 He also touches upon the theme of following (see my previous post following) and becoming one with nature (see several previous posts on Becoming Tao).

-“Following the natural course of affairs, not to intervene but to act spontaneously instead means WuweiWuwei, mostly translated as ‘non-acting,’ doesn’t necessarily mean to lie back and view things from outside.
-Neither is it something like ignorance or sufferance, a sort of refraining-from-defence.
-The soft defeats the hard—every human knows it, but nobody acts on it, Laotse says.
-The reason is that wrong images on this issue are epidemic.
-If the concept of Wuwei, of non-acting, according to the Daoist view is pure passivity, then Taijiquan as a martial art as well as for healthcare is hardly worth its reputation.
-How am I to protect myself from something, be it aggression or illness, without any reaction?
-And here precisely is the answer.
-One principle of Taijiquan is to give way, receding however without losing personal stability.
-This is not like a piece of cotton flying away, but giving way on the basis of a strong centre, a strong root with a powerful trunk and flexible branches…It involves yielding out of a strong structure, without having to abandon my own centre.
-It’s the centre that I find within oneness, within Wuji.
-Out of this, of Wuji, Taiji will arise, the change, and with this the choice of being able to give way.
-To yield without having a foundation would mean to stray off the path.
+“Following the natural course of affairs, not to intervene but to act spontaneously instead means WuweiWuwei, mostly translated as ‘non-acting,’ doesn’t necessarily mean to lie back and view things from outside… One principle of Taijiquan is to give way, receding however without losing personal stability.
+This is not like a piece of cotton flying away, but giving way on the basis of a strong centre, a strong root with a powerful trunk and flexible branches…It involves yielding out of a strong structure, without having to abandon my own centre…

 –Jan Silberstorff, Chen: Living Taijiquan in the Classical Style, 2009, Singing Dragon, pp.50-51